Ok hebbe wy des grote vorfarenheyt, De doet.In dessen dantz essche ick jw alle,

 Be you all prepared in [good] time

-come all here in my circle.
+come all here into my circle.

 I will stretch you on the ground